JPogodzinski/LinearRegression_Cars/README.md

 Cars challenge
 ==============
+Task done during Information Extraction course on AMU IT Masters Studies

-Predict the price of a car.
+Predict the price of a car using linear regression.

 The following features are available: